Mustafa-Kabeer/Travel-Advisor-Agent/README.md

 # AI Travel Planner – Knowledge-Based Reasoning Agent

 This project is a **knowledge-based AI Travel Planner agent** written in Python.
-It recommends one of five destinations based on user preferences using **logical rules**, not machine learning.
+It recommends one of seven destinations based on user preferences using **logical rules**, not machine learning.

 Supported destinations: